czi-finance/wrds_sample_code/README.md

 Each broker (`estimator`) may have multiple analysts (`analys`).
 Some EPS are on a primary basis while others on a diluted basis, as indicated by `pdf`.
 An analyst may make multiple forecasts throughout the period before the actual EPS announcement.
-One can uncomment the last three lines of code to keep only the latest forecast from a given analyst.
+One can uncomment the last three lines of code to keep only the latest forecast from every analyst.
 ```sas
 data _tmp1;
 format ticker fpedats estimator analys anndats pdf fpi value;